 WHICH COURT GETS YOUR LABOR LAW CASE?

-Because Broward County does not have its own government agency to handle employment-related claims or enforce state wage and hour rules, employees must bring their claims either to the Federal Department of Labor or file a lawsuit in state court.
+Because Broward County does not have its own government agency to handle employment-related claims or enforce state wage and hour rules, employees must bring their claims either in Federal Court or file a lawsuit in state court.

 In a case alleging that an employer violated Florida Constitution's article X, section 24 – which asserts an employees' right to receive the state minimum wage and protects workers from retaliation for making wage claims – your employment attorney can bring a case before state courts.